 Prior to this role, Grace advanced a portfolio of strategic health partnerships, including ASU’s flagship partners: Mayo Clinic, Dignity Health, Phoenix Children’s Hospital, Maricopa Integrated Health Systems and HonorHealth.
 In addition, she helped launch a set of connected health/biosensor initiatives led by Nobel Laureate, Dr. Leland Hartwell at the ASU Biodesign Institute.
 She now oversees this portfolio with the help of a talented team.

 As a native Phoenician, Grace has an entrenched passion for her community and has worked for numerous non-profits in education, civil rights, and animal welfare.
-She is an advisory board member for the Museum of Walking, an educational resource center committed to the advancement of walking as an art and mindfulness practice.
-Grace also co-leads an interdisciplinary team of faculty members and researchers at the intersection of health, arts, design and the humanities.
+She is a board member for Terros Health, a nonprofit, integrated care provider with specialization in medical care, wellness interventions, trauma-informed mental health and addiction recovery.
+Grace also serves as an advisory board member for the Museum of Walking, an educational resource center committed to the advancement of walking as an art and mindfulness practice.

 Grace earned her B.S. and M.B.A. from Arizona State University and is also a Certified Research Administrator.
 She lives in Phoenix and enjoys painting, traveling and practicing yoga with her husband, Ryan.